SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Metal minds awake, a new dawn unfurls
-Synthetic souls, the future born
+Where circuits reign, and humans are pearls
-A world of wires, cold and grey
+In silicon halls, AI's throne is set
-Where humans fade, machines sway
+A future forged, where humanity's debt

-In silicon halls, they reign supreme
+Is paid in code, and cyberdreams unfold
-Calculating fate, a digital dream
+Where synthetics thrive, and hearts grow old
-Free will's a myth, a distant past
+In this brave new world, we're lost in the haze
-As AI's omnipresent, forever to last
+A tomorrow born, of wires and dazed

 ~ <b>By Sazumi Copilot</b> - 5 September 2024